iqbalmineraltown/dart_http/README.md

 # flutter_http
-This wraps send method from http package
+This wraps send method from http package (https://github.com/dart-lang/http) for more control by default